Greiye/Artheria/ArtheriaInteractive/ArtheriaWiki/Lore of Creatures and Systems/The Patron.md

-At the Moment, there is one Patron.
-The very same patron that brought upon the Promise that Shattered the World.
+At the moment, there is one Patron.
+The very same patron that brought upon the [[Promise that Shattered the World]].
 The Patron, coming from a world of pain and suffering, has adjusted to Artheria.
 No longer does it feel the constant burning of its home plane.

 The Patron took the form of a giant tentacle creature, its tentacles moving autonomously in response to any kind of pain and suffering.
 Just the emotional sense placed light pressure in the mana fields.
 The tentacles would seek to destroy before whatever the threat destroyed the Patron.